 - Amplification may be a solution with the use of a bone-conduction hearing aid, or a surgically implanted, osseointegrated device (for example, the Baha or Ponto System), or a conventional hearing aid, depending on the status of the hearing nerve.

 - Antibiotic or antifungal medications are used to treat chronic ear infections, or chronic middle fluid.
 Tumors usually require surgery.

 Sensorineural Hearing Loss

-- Sensorineural hearing loss can occur from head trauma or abrupt changes in air pressure such as in airplane descent, which can cause inner ear fluid compartment rupture or leakage, which can be toxic to the inner ear.
+- Sensorineural hearing loss can occur from head trauma or abrupt changes in air pressure (e.g., airplane descent), which can cause inner ear fluid compartment rupture or leakage, which can be toxic to the inner ear.
 There has been variable success with emergency surgery when this happens.

 - Bilateral progressive hearing loss over several months, also diagnosed as autoimmune inner ear disease, is managed medically with long-term corticosteroids and sometimes with drug therapy.
 Autoimmune inner ear disease is when the body’s immune system misdirects its defenses against the inner ear structures to cause damage in this part of the body.

-- Fluctuating sensorineural hearing loss may be from unknown cause or associated with Meniere’s Disease.
-Symptoms of Meniere’s disease are hearing loss, tinnitus (or ringing in the ears), and vertigo.
-Meniere’s disease may be treated medically with a low-sodium diet, diuretics, and corticosteroids.
+- Fluctuating sensorineural hearing loss may be from unknown cause or associated with Ménière’s disease.
+Symptoms of Meniere’s disease are hearing loss, tinnitus (ringing in the ears), and vertigo.
+Ménière’s disease may be treated medically with a low-sodium diet, diuretics, and corticosteroids.
 If the vertigo is not medically controlled, then various surgical procedures are used to eliminate the vertigo.